sentenial/developer-docs/pages/prodNuapay/np_cancelmandate.md

 * No further collections may be made against the mandate/DDI.

 If you want to engage with your payer at a later point, and want to collect direct debit payments once again, you will need to create a new mandate/DDI.

+## Bacs DDI Cancelation
+In the Bacs scheme:

+* Payers may request their bank to cancel the DDI that was set up with your business.
+* Where this happens, the Bacs scheme will notify Nuapay via an <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.addacs}}">ADDACS</a> notification.
+* Once Nuapay processes the ADDACS file, the DDI is updated to `CANCELLED` status; you will be unable to make collection against that DDI in future.

+{% include tip.html content="You may want to configure the [Mandate Cancel Event](np_whmandcancel.html) Webhook so that you are notified where a payer-initiated DDI cancelation occurs." %}

 {% include swagger_np.html %}